- Los Angeles Record

 The incident at the Orpheum captured the imagination of the city.
-The next day the front page of the Los Angeles Record was headlined: 2,000 HISS J. WILLARD.
+The front page of the Los Angeles Record was headlined: 2,000 HISS J. WILLARD.
 The story was picked up nationally, with the Washington Times reporting: CHAMPION WILLARD HOOTED BY CALIFORNIANS.

 Three days later, on December 3, Willard tried to defend himself in an open letter to the Los Angeles Examiner, which he called "the one fair paper in Los Angeles."
 Refusing to acknowledge Houdini by name, he referred to his act as "moth-eaten" and stated:

 When I declined to come down to the stage, this should have settled the matter and the stage "hero" should have gone about his work.
 The only reason in the world he "worked up a scene" was because he knew my name would be a boost for him.